 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 14 November monetary policy meeting, the Central Bank of the Philippines (BSP) maintained the overnight reverse repurchase facility (RRP) at 4.00%, in line with market expectations.
+At its 25 June monetary policy meeting, the Central Bank of the Philippines (BSP) decided to cut the overnight reverse repurchase facility (RRP) by another 50 basis points to 2.25% from 2.75%.

 June 11, 2020

 Cash remittances from Overseas Filipino Workers (OFW) fell 4.7% in March, marking the worst reading since March 2018 (February: +2.5% yoy).